CarlosALV7/CarlosALV7-Tienda_los_inges/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-Para esta parte se hará la creacion de los seeders.
+Equipo 3 DSM_42 Tienda de abarrotes

-## About Laravel
+## Integrantes
 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).